 Conduct Timely Risk Assessments

-Regular risk assessments help keep the enterprise risk profile up-to-date and allow ORM leaders to incorporate relevant changes without unnecessary delays.
+Regular risk assessments help keep the enterprise risk profile and key risk indicators up-to-date and allow ORM leaders to incorporate relevant changes without unnecessary delays.

 Quantify and Prioritize Risks